Testing Drinking Water Supplies Near Gas Drilling Activity

 Conventional gas wells are drilled vertically into reservoirs of relatively permeable rock, from which hydrocarbons can be economically produced without large-scale fracturing operations.
 The natural gas in these reservoirs is derived from a deeper source rock where the gas originally formed but then migrated upward toward areas of lower pressure until becoming trapped in the reservoir rock.
 In Pennsylvania, these are also known as “traditional” or “shallow” wells.

-Unconventional gas, by the broadest definition, is natural gas that is held tightly within the rock and requires horizontal drilling and fracturing to extract the gas.
+Unconventional gas wells, by the broadest definition, are used when natural gas is held tightly within the rock and requires horizontal drilling and fracturing to extract the gas.
 The natural gas found in the Marcellus and Utica shale layers requires unconventional methods of extraction such as high-volume, horizontal hydraulic fracturing, because of the way the natural gas is trapped in the formation.

 Potential Pollutants Associated with Gas Drilling